sonali-2507/subscription/README.md

 }
 ```
 6. DELETE localhost:8080/plans/3/features/11
-* This will delete the feature from the plan 3(u can put any plan id), in place of 11 can put any feature is, n this case 11 is the feature id.
+* This will delete the feature from plan 3(u can put any plan ID), in place of 11 can put any feature is, in this case 11 is the feature id.
 * request body:

 7. DELETE localhost:8080/plans/4
-* This will delete the plan 4(u can put any plan id), in this case 4 is the plan id.
+* This will delete plan 4(u can put any plan ID), in this case, 4 is the plan id.

 8. POST localhost:8080/features
-* This will create feature
+* This will create a feature
 * request body:
 ```json
 {